The journey toward sexual integrity is a life-long journey.

 Gazing at Jesus on the cross, our failures no longer disqualify us because He is the source of our forgiveness, which ever flows from him.
 Gazing at Jesus on the cross, our successes no longer make us proud because he is the source of our holiness and his holiness always reveals more to which we can aspire.

 But all this is meaningless unless rightly understood, so let me clarify.
 I’m not talking about doing a better job of remembering or thinking about the cross, as helpful as those are.
-I’m talking about an actual interaction with Jesus at the cross.
+I’m talking about a prayerful interaction with Jesus at the cross.

 The cross of Jesus is both a literal event that happened at a moment in time and also an ever-flowing source for you and I today.
 If the infinite, eternal One was crucified on a Roman cross in the first part of the first century A.D., then we (who are in time) can interact with Him who is not bound by time.